Frequently asked Questions

 Will it hurt?

-The placement of frame takes place using a local anaesthetic there may be slight discomfort at first until the anaesthetic begins to work.
-The rest of the treatment is painless and some patients fall asleep during treatment while others listen to music.
+The placement of frame takes place using a local anaesthetic.
+There may be slight discomfort at first whilst this local anaesthetic is administered (much like at the dentist) .
+The treatment itself is painless and often patients fall asleep during treatment whilst others listen to music.